wing5wong/artisan-whs-static/source/_news/2020-09-24_students-shine-at-the-dance-nz-made-nationals.md

 show_in_slider: true
 date: 2020-09-24T02:37:39.124Z
 ---
-Dance NZ made Interschool Nationals were held at the Regent on Broadway, Palmerston North on Saturday 19 September.
+Dance NZ Made Interschool Nationals were held at the Regent on Broadway, Palmerston North on Saturday 19 September.

 **Congratulations to Sophia and Olivia Bedwell for gaining 2nd Runner Up in the Open Section Duo/Trio.
 Well done!**